schauder/schauder.github.io/_pages/as-speaker.md

 # Talks #

+I can do all talks in English or German.
+Most talks therefore exist twice in the following list.
+If a talk exists only once it just means I submitted it only in language so far.

+## Spring Data JDBC Beyond the Obvious.

+   The Domain Driven Design inspired ORM Spring Data JDBC intentionally puts some strict constraints on the way objects may be constructed in order to keep the concepts easy to understand.
+   But of course nothing comes for free and sometimes these constraints might get in your way.
+   In this talk we'll look at some tricks you might use to solve such challenges.

+   After a short introduction in the basic concepts of Spring Data JDBC and a quick look at new features we'll discuss topics like:

+   * Bidirectional relationships.
+   * ID generation strategies.
+   * Context dependent query strategies.
+   * Tweak the mapping when you don't like what Spring Data is doing.

+   The goal is to have a talk which may serve as a first introduction to Spring Data JDBC but also caters to those already using Spring Data JDBC, deepening their understanding of how Spring Data JDBC works and therefor how to use it.

+## Spring Data JDBC Beyond the Obvious.

+   Das, durch Domain Driven Design inspirierte, ORM Spring Data JDBC limitiert ganz gezielt die Art und Weise wie Objekte modeliert werden können.
+   Dies hat den Zweck Spring Data JDBC konzeptionell einfach zu halten.
+   Dies kann dazu führen, das Spring Data JDBC nicht das tut, was man möchte.
+   In diesem Vortrag teile ich einige Tricks und Strategien, wie man solche Probleme angehen kann.

+   Nach einer kurzen Einführung in die Grundlagen von Spring Data JDBC und Vorstellung der neusten Features werden wir uns Themen wie die folgenden anschauen:

+   * Bidirektionale Beziehungen.
+   * ID Generierung.
+   * Kontextabhängige Abfragestrategien
+   * Fine tunen von mappings.

+   Das Ziel ist, das dieser Vortrag sowohl für Einsteiger geeignet ist, aber auch für erfahrene Spring Data JDBC Nutzer interessant ist, da er ein tieferes Verständnis davon vermittelt, wie Spring Data JDBC funktioniert und wie es genutzt werden kann.

 ## Nur ein Quantensprung oder ist es was wirklich Neues?

 Was sind Quantencomputer und wird es demnächst ein Spring Quantum geben?